-On September 1, 2021, the Company initiated legal action in the Chancery Court of Delaware against Dr. Marlene Krauss ("Dr. Krauss") and two of her affiliated companies, KBL IV Sponsor, LLC ("KBL") and KBL Healthcare Management, Inc. (collectively, the "KBL Affiliates") for, among other things, non -disclosure of certain financial liabilities in the original KBL June 30, 2020 and September 30, 2020 Quarterly Reports on Form 10-Q. The Company is seeking damages resulting from discrepancies in the financial statements of KBL, unauthorized monetary transfers by Dr. Krauss, and inappropriate redemption of the shares associated with KBL.
+On September 1, 2021, the Company initiated legal action in the Chancery Court of Delaware against Dr. Marlene Krauss, the Company's former Chief Executive Officer and director ("Dr. Krauss") and two of her affiliated companies, KBL IV Sponsor, LLC and KBL Healthcare Management, Inc. (collectively, the "KBL Affiliates") for, among other things, engaging in unauthorized monetary transfers of the Company's assets, non-disclosure of financial liabilities within the Company's Consolidated Financial Statements, issuing shares of stock without proper authorization; and improperly allowing stockholder redemptions to take place.
+The Company's complaint alleges causes of action against Dr. Krauss and/or the KBL Affiliates for breach of fiduciary duties, ultra vires acts, unjust enrichment, negligence and declaratory relief, and seeks compensatory damages in excess of \$11,286,570, together with interest, attorneys' fees and costs.
 There can be no assurance that the Company will be successful in its legal actions.
-As of December 31, 2021, the Company recorded a legal accrual of \$250,000 to cover the legal expenses of the former executives of KBI.
+As of December 31, 2022, the Company has a legal accrual of \$125,255 recorded to cover the legal expenses of the former executives of KBL.